Daily Life

 Montpellier

-All residents of the Montpellier metropolitan area are entitled to free transportation on the TaM network, provided they hold a valid free pass.
+All residents of the Montpellier metropolitan area are eligible for free public transportation on the TaM network, provided they hold a valid Free Pass.

-Whether by tram, bus, bustram, or bike, you have a choice of eco-friendly ways to get around the city.
+Whether by tram, bus, bustram, or bike, you have plenty of options for getting around the city in an eco-friendly way.

 Béziers

-The Béziers University Institute of Technology is located 20 minutes on foot from the SNCF train station.
-By bus, it can be reached via bus line B. A parking pass can also be purchased.
+The Béziers University Institute of Technology is a 20-minute walk from the SNCF train station.
+By bus, it can be reached via Bus Line B. A parking pass is also available.

 Carcassonne

-The RTCA urban network makes it easy to get around the city of Carcassonne.
+The RTCA urban transit network makes it easy to get around the city of Carcassonne.

 Bus lines 2 and 3 serve the Faculty of Education.